sslater11/LibTeachingTinaDatabaseManager/README.md

-This is a library for the TeachingTina App and Tinas Reading Lesson Creator for PC.
+This is a library for the TeachingTina App and Tina's Reading Lesson Creator for PC.

 # License
 GNU GPL version 2 only.